-- n processors: p0, p1, ..., p{n-1}.
-Each processor has a consistent knowledge of its neighbors, numbered from 1 to r - Depending on the context, a processor (or more precisely, its algorithm) may make use of global information about the network, e.g., the size, the topology, etc. - Communication of each processor takes place only through message exchanges, using buffers associated with each neighbor, say OUT_BUFFER; and IN_BUFFER;, for each neighbor i=1,...,r. - Q_i: the state set for p_i, containing a distinguished initial state; each state describes the internal status of the processor and the status of the buffers
+- n processors p_0 , p_1 , ... , p{n-1} which communicate by exchanging messages - It can be modelled by a graph G=(V,E): nodes V are the processors, while edges E are the (bidirectional) point-to-point communication channels - Each processor has a consistent knowledge of its neighbors, numbered from 1 to r - Depending on the context, a processor (or more precisely, its algorithm) may make use of global information about the network, e.g., the size, the topology, etc. - Communication of each processor takes place only through message exchanges, using buffers associated with each neighbor, say outbuf and inbuf - Q_i : the state set for p_i , containing a distinguished initial state; each state describes the internal status of the processor and the status of the incoming buffers